USACE/cwms-data-api/docs/source/decisions/0008-timeseries-csv-format.rst

 Key points
 ~~~~~~~~~~

-- CSV will be serialized via the jackson api
+- CSV will be serialized via the jackson api for consistency with JSON and XML serialization.
 - Timeseries CSV will include the date-time and value fields as well as optionally the time-series id, office, quality, units, and version-date.
 - By default, optional fields will not be included.
 - Comments are indicated by a leading # character.
 This is not an RFC 4180 standard, but is a common convention already used by some CWMS systems, including the existing office and location-group endpoints which return csv.